U.S. mayors at the White House hear praise from Biden on rebuilding post-pandemic - NewsBreak

 U.S. mayors at the White House hear praise from Biden on rebuilding post-pandemic

-President Joe Biden discusses bipartisan achievements with mayors from across the country during an event in the East Room of the White House on Jan.
+President Joe Biden speaks to mayors from across the country during an event at the East Room of the White House on Jan.
 20, 2023.
-Biden hosted mayors who are attending the U.S. Conference of Mayors Winter Meeting.
 (Photo by Alex Wong/Getty Images)

 WASHINGTON — President Joe Biden hosted more than 200 of the nation’s mayors at the White House on Friday afternoon, highlighting economic growth and the effectiveness of their bipartisan leadership as the country moves on from the COVID-19 pandemic.